 OLYMPICS: Fabjan Takes Bronze in Cross Country Sprint

-Sochi, 11 February - Slovenian cross-country skier Vesna Fabjan ran to the bronze medal in the women's cross-country sprint event on Tuesday, taking Slovenia's second medal at the Sochi Games and 13th at winter games to date.
+Sochi, 11 February - Slovenian cross-country skier Vesna Fabjan ran to the bronze medal in the women's cross-country sprint event, taking Slovenia's second medal at the Sochi Games and 13th at winter games to date.

 Fabjan was in the medal hunt throughout the final, trailing only Norwegian star Maiken Caspersen Falla into the final straight but was pipped at the line by Falla's compatriot Ingvild Flugstad Oesteberg in a wild finish.